wp-plugins/leenkme/readme.txt

 This section describes how to install the plugin and get it working.

-1. Upload `leenk.me` directory to the `/wp-content/plugins/` directory.
+1. Upload `leenkme` directory to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Create a leenk.me account [here](http://leenk.me) to get a leenk.me API and to set up your social networking options.
 1. Update the leenk.me plugin options with your leenk.me API Key and set any plugin options.